SamuelWhitton/natural-daina/README.md

 ## Type Casting

+= can cast down not up, visa versa???
 = using type cast to select overloaded method [Overloading Class Methods] = composite expressions, using to expose external visible but not inherited...